Daij-Djan/DDUtils/README.md

 ######ui-related:
 <ul>
+<li><b>ScrollingStackView [ios + demo]</b> - A drop in replacement for UIStackView that automatically adds scrolling if needed</li>

-<li><b>UIViewController+Dummy [ios] + demo</b> - Helper that swizzles viewWillAppear and adds a navbar and buttons for all segues as needed!
+<li><b>UIViewController+Dummy [ios + demo]</b> - Helper that swizzles viewWillAppear and adds a navbar and buttons for all segues as needed!
 This is meant to be used during development only.
 At the beginning of development work you can 'test' out your storyboard flow.(segues need to have ids!)

 <li><b>DDContentZoomSegue [ios + demo]</b> A custom segue that can be pushed / present modally using an 'expand/scale to reveal' animation.
 It takes into account the sender's placement for the best effect
 '